 About this release

-This release by Public Health Scotland provides an update on children’s development as assessed during the 13-15 month, 27-30 month, and 4-5 year child health reviews.
-The latest information presented comes from reviews provided to children becoming eligible for review between April 2019 and March 2020.
+This release by Public Health Scotland provides an update on children’s development as assessed during 27-30 month child health reviews, and reports for the first time on child development at the 13-15 month and 4-5 year reviews.
+The latest information presented comes from reviews provided to children becoming eligible for review between April 2018 and March 2019.

-- At 13-15 months most concerns were recorded about gross motor (5%), and speech, language and communication development (4%).
-At 27-30 months and 4-5 years most concerns were recorded about speech, language and communication (10% and 6% respectively), and emotional and behavioural development (5% for both).
+- At 13-15 months most concerns were recorded about gross motor (6%), and speech, language and communication development (5%).
+At 27-30 months most concerns were recorded about speech, language and communication (10%), and emotional and behavioural development (5%).

 Early child development is influenced by both biological factors (such as being born premature) and environmental factors (such as the parenting and opportunities for play and exploration children receive).
 Problems with early child development are important as they are strongly associated with long-term health, educational, and wider social difficulties.